oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 }
 ```

-## C.4 Query openc2
+## C.4 Query features
-Implementation of query openc2 is required.
-The query openc2 command is intended to enable the openc2 producer to determine the capabilities of the actuator.
-The query openc2 command can also be used to check the status of the actuator.
+Implementation of query features is required.
+The query features command is intended to enable the openc2 producer to determine the capabilities of the actuator.
+The query features command can also be used to check the status of the actuator.

 ### C.4.1 No query items set
-This command uses query openc2 with no query items to verify that the actuator is functioning.
+This command uses query features with no query items to verify that the actuator is functioning.

 **Command:**